Dendera Temple Complex Luxor Egypt

 _____________

-“The Dendera Lightbulb is a motif in Hathor Temple.
+“The Dendera Light Bulb is a motif in Hathor Temple.
 It depicts the Egyptian creation myth.
 The temple contains several reliefs depicting Harsomtus – Greek word for the Egyptian name Horus – the one Who Unites the Two Lands, Upper and Lower Egypt.
-The image is the form of a snake, emerging from a lotus flower which is usually attached to the bow of a barge.”
+The image is the form of a snake, emerging from a lotus flower and usually attached to the bow of a barge.”

 _____________